 2. Complete Career and College Promise Application (All Students)

-A special Career and College Promise application is required for all career and college promise students.
-Once we have processed your application, you will receive an admissions letter by email from this email address: email@example.com.
-This letter will include your student ID number.
-You will need your student ID number when creating your Central Piedmont login.
+All students are required to submit a special Career and College Promise application.
+Once we have processed your application, you will receive an admissions letter by email from the email address email@example.com.
+This letter will include your student ID number, which you will need when creating your Central Piedmont login.
 If you do not receive an email with your student ID within three business days of submitting your Career and College Promise application, please check your junk or spam email folder.
 If it is not there, please email firstname.lastname@example.org inquiring about the status of your application.

 3. Request High School Transcripts (CMS Students and Students at Schools that Use CFNC)